-On February 2, our Director of Development, Sophia Mackenzie, will be leaving New Urban Arts for a new position at the RI Council for the Humanities.
+On May 20, Director of Development Washawn Jones left New Urban Arts to become the Director of Grants and Philanthropy at Thundermist Health Center.
 New Urban Arts is now looking for a Director of Development.

 Time: 40 hours per week

 Reports To: Executive Director